Lawrence Whitney

-Lawrence "Larry" Atwood Whitney (February 2, 1891 – April 24, 1941) was an American athlete who competed in the 1912 Summer Olympics.
+Lawrence Atwood Whitney (February 2, 1891 – April 24, 1941) was an American athlete who competed in the 1912 Summer Olympics.

 Career

 Whitney graduated from Worcester Academy in 1911, where he lettered in baseball and basketball, and participated in gymnastics and track and field.
 He then graduated from Dartmouth College with a Bachelor of Science in 1915, where he competed in track, football as a fullback, and hockey, under coach Fred Rocque.
 Whitney was the captain of the football team for the 1914 season, under coach Frank Cavanaugh, who also coached at Worcester Academy while Whitney was there.
 The team had a 8–1 record that year, shutting out six of their opponents.
 Whitney, who wore No. 1, earned College Football All-America Team honors in both 1913 and 1914.
 He was awarded the Kenneth Archibald Prize for his athletic achievements by Dartmouth, alongside Clarence Wanamaker, in 1915.

 Whitney competed in the 1912 Summer Olympics in Sweden.
-On July 10th, he won the bronze medal in the men's shot put, behind Pat McDonald and Ralph Rose, completing an American podium sweep.
+On July 10, he won the bronze medal in the men's shot put, behind Pat McDonald and Ralph Rose, completing an American podium sweep.
 Whitney also competed in the men's two-handed shot put, finishing 4th, and the men's discus throw, finishing 20th.
-He also competed in baseball, which was the sport's first appearance as a demonstration, playing right field against Sweden in a 13-3 win.
+He also competed in baseball, which was the sport's first appearance as a demonstration, playing right field against Sweden in a 13–3 win.
 Whitney recorded one at-bat and one run scored.

 In 1913, Whitney won the IC4A shot put title, as well as the USA Outdoor Track and Field Championships, organized by USA Track & Field, as part of the Amateur Athletic Union.
 Two years later, he won the same IC4A event again.
 He retired shortly thereafter.

 From 1915 to 1917, Whitney served as assistant football coach for the Penn State Nittany Lions, under coach Dick Harlow.
 He stepped down from the position to serve in the United States Army during World War I until 1919.